-“Now once we had landed on Texas and we have the date, got the venue, I asked for random drug testing.
-Well De La Hoya, Golden boy they said no, it’s not enough time to educate you on things.
+“Now, once we had landed on Texas and we have the date, got the venue, I asked for random drug testing.
+Well, De La Hoya, Golden boy, said no, it’s not enough time to educate you on things.

-“So I said listen, I don’t need any education I was in the amateur boxing program USADA was a big part of that, I know what I can and cannot take, it’s really on your guy.
-If Canelo can’t be educated in 6, 7 weeks than he must be slower than all heck.
+“So I said listen, I don’t need any education.
+I was in the amateur boxing program.
+USADA was a big part of that.
+I know what I can and cannot take.
+It’s really on your guy.
+If Canelo can’t be educated in 6, 7 weeks, he must be slower than all heck.

-“We contact Victor Conte and he says ok well wave the fee, it will be free, and be there by the end of the week, we go back to De La Hoya and say look he says it’s not going to cost anything, He’s going to be there by the end of the week but since it is voluntary Canelo has got to agree to do it.
-So, after we said that De La Hoya calls us back and says ok USADA will be there tomorrow.
+“We contact Victor Conte, and he says ok, well wave the fee, it will be free and be there by the end of the week.
+We go back to De La Hoya and say, look, he says it’s not going to cost anything.
+He’s going to be there by the end of the week, but Canelo has got to agree to do it since it is voluntary.
+After we said that, De La Hoya calls us back and says, ok, USADA will be there tomorrow.

-“Before my fight, USADA has been accused of destroying samples, It happened with Peter Quillen vs Winky Wright fight, Quillen came up positive for something, Winky wanted to know what, USADA said I’m sorry we destroyed the sample.
-Aron Rawls was busted twice before the Danny Garcia rematch, Weeks before the fight it was swept under the rug.
-He still fought, this was all USADA’s doing.
+“Before my fight, USADA has been accused of destroying samples.
+It happened with Peter Quillen vs. Winky Wright fight, Quillin came up positive for something, Winky wanted to know what, USADA said I’m sorry we destroyed the sample.
+Aron Rawls was busted twice before the Danny Garcia rematch.
+Weeks before the fight, it was swept under the rug.
+He still fought.
+This was all USADA’s doing.

-“So, when they told me, No its ok USADA is doing it that was something fishy in its self.
+“So, when they told me, no, it’s ok USADA doing it, that was something fishy in its self.